AndreaRichardt/sp500-sector-analysis/README.md

 ## Project Background

-As a data analyst working within our investment management firm, I have conducted a comprehensive analysis of our current portfolio universe spanning multiple market sectors.
-Our firm operates as an institutional investment manager with $5.56 trillion in assets under management, having been active in equity markets for over two decades.
-Our business model focuses on diversified sector allocation strategies, utilizing quantitative analysis to optimize risk-adjusted returns for our institutional clients including pension funds, endowments, and sovereign wealth funds.
+As a data analyst working within our investment management firm, I have conducted a detailed analysis of our current portfolio covering multiple market sectors.
+Our firm operates as an investment manager with $24.87 trillion in assets under management, having been active in stock markets for over two decades.
+Our business model focuses on spreading investments across different sectors, using data analysis to improve returns while managing risk for our clients including pension funds, endowments, and sovereign wealth funds.

 **Data Source:** This analysis is based on S&P 500 Companies with Financial Information dataset from Kaggle (https://www.kaggle.com/datasets/paytonfisher/sp-500-companies-with-financial-information/data).
 The dataset was last updated in July 2020 and provides comprehensive financial metrics across all S&P 500 constituents.